RIDS | Tygerberg Doctoral OfficePhD Supervision

-Every doctoral candidate must have at least one internal, SU supervisor.
+Every doctoral candidate must have one internal, SU supervisor.
 An external main supervisor is allowed as long as there is formally an internal SU co-supervisor who participates actively in the doctoral journey and assures that the candidate works to SU and FMHS deadlines.

 Prerequisites for PhD Supervision

 1. Every PhD supervisor should hold a doctoral degree.
 Detailed information about eligibility for PhD supervision is available in

 2. Along with clinical PhD students, every supervisor of clinical research towards a PhD, is expected to have active Good Clinical Practice (GCP) certification.

 3. Finally, all new doctoral supervisors in the FMHS are required to attend formal supervision training.
 The available options include the following: